Blood group genotyping

-Red cell genotyping, also known as blood group genotyping, is a molecular technique used to identify genetic variants responsible for antigens on the surface of red blood cells.

-Genotyping in transfusion medicine
+Droplets of frozen red cells in liquid nitrogen vapor.

+Since genes encoding blood group antigens began to be identified in 1989, molecular techniques have been used to detect genetic variants responsible for antigens expressed on the surface of red blood cells (RBCs, or red cells).
+These antigens form the (molecular) basis of blood types.
+Genotyping has greatly reduced the cost of extended blood typing beyond ABO and RhD, such as C, E, and K, and has increased the wide adoption of extended antigen matching in transfusion medicine.
+Clinical testing for red cell antigens in patient care follows published minimum quality and operational requirements.
+Molecular analysis can identify gene variants, or alleles, that may affect the expression of blood group antigens on the surface of the red cell membrane.

+Background

-Unlike traditional serological testing, which relies on the presence of antibodies to detect antigens, genotyping analyzes DNA to determine an individual's blood group profile with high accuracy.
+Unlike traditional serological testing, which relies on antibodies to detect antigens on the cells, genotyping analyzes DNA to determine an individual's blood group profile with high accuracy.
 This approach is particularly valuable in complex transfusion cases, such as in patients with multiple alloantibodies, hemoglobinopathies, or recent transfusions that can obscure serological results.
 Red cell genotyping enhances transfusion safety by enabling precise donor-recipient matching, reducing the risk of alloimmunization, and improving outcomes for patients requiring chronic transfusions, such as sickle cell disease and thalassemia.